gaxyz/PEidos/README.md

 Pulse-like and continuous admixture events can be specified (these can happen once populations have achieved tree topology in the simulation).

-So far, only neutral scenarios are functinal.
+So far, only neutral scenarios are functional.
 I plan on adding advantageous mutations and restart conditional on adaptive mutation loss.

 ## Eidos is already a scripting language.
 Y U DO DIS?